MosbyLeia/MosbyLeia/README.md

 # MosbyLeia

-Welcome to My GitHub Profile! 👋
+👋 <u>Welcome to My GitHub Profile!</u>

 I'm MW, a passionate developer and lawyer with a focus on innovation and technology.
-I'm based in Argentina 🇦🇷 and proficient in English :flag , Spanish : , and Portuguese 🇧🇷 .
+I'm based in Argentina 🇦🇷 and proficient in English, Spanish, and Portuguese.
 With a background in web and mobile app development, as well as expertise in computer law, I'm dedicated to leveraging technology to drive positive change and solve real-world problems.

-## What I do
+## 🙋‍♀️ What I do

 Web & Mobile Development: Building responsive and user-friendly web and mobile applications.
 Digital Creator: I love bringing ideas to life through code and design.

-## : Skills and technologies I work with
+## 💻 Skills and technologies I work with

 <div>
   <img src="https://github.com/devicons/devicon/blob/master/icons/html5/html5-original-wordmark.svg" title="HTML5" alt="HTML5" width="40" height="40"/>&nbsp;